robert17/iotf-rtd/docs/device management/actions.rst

 ========================================================
-Device Management Actions and Return Codes Introduction
+Introduction to Device Operations and Return Codes
 ========================================================

 The Device Management Protocol defines a set of supported actions.
 A device management agent can support a subset of the actions, but the Manage device and Unmanage device actions must be supported.
 A device supporting firmware actions must also support observation.